thu-ml/ares/README.md

 By default, RealSafe would save datasets and model checkpoints under the `~/.realsafe` directory.
 You could override it by setting the `REALSAFE_RES_DIR` environment variable to an alternative location.

-We support 2 dataset.
+We support 2 datasets: CIFAR-10 and ImageNet.

 To download the CIFAR-10 dataset, please run:

 ``` shell
 python3 realsafe/dataset/cifar10.py